 This course will focus on the development of intermediate American Sign Language communication skills.
 Comprehension skills and linguistic features of the language taught in context will be emphasized.
 6 hrs.lecture-lab/wk.
 The daytime sections only are open to students in the interpreter training program.
 INTR 122, FL 270 and ASL 122 are the same courses; only enroll in one.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$10 to \$20
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$10 to \$20.